Plan virtual networks

 Traffic filtering

-• You can filter network traffic between resources in a virtual network using a network security group, an NVA that filters network traffic, or both.
-To deploy an NVA, such as a firewall, to filter network traffic, see the Azure Marketplace.
-When using an NVA, you also create custom routes to route traffic from subnets to the NVA.
+To filter network traffic between resources in a virtual network, use a network security group, an NVA that filters network traffic, or both.
+To deploy an NVA, such as a firewall, to filter network traffic, see Azure Marketplace.
+When you use an NVA, you also create custom routes to route traffic from subnets to the NVA.
 Learn more about traffic routing.

-• A network security group contains several default security rules that allow or deny traffic to or from resources.
-A network security group can be associated to a network interface, the subnet the network interface is in, or both.
-To simplify management of security rules, it's recommended that you associate a network security group to individual subnets, rather than individual network interfaces within the subnet, whenever possible.
+A network security group contains several default security rules that allow or deny traffic to or from resources.
+You can associate a network security group to a network interface, the subnet the network interface is in, or both.
+To simplify management of security rules, we recommend that you associate a network security group to individual subnets rather than individual network interfaces within the subnet whenever possible.

-• When a network security group is associated at the subnet level, it applies to all the NICs in the subnet, not just to the traffic coming from outside the subnet.
-This means that the traffic between the VMs contained in the subnet can be affected as well.
+When a network security group is associated at the subnet level, it applies to all the network interface controllers in the subnet, not just to the traffic coming from outside the subnet.
+The traffic between the VMs contained in the subnet might also be affected.

-• Azure creates several default security rules within each network security group.
+Azure creates several default security rules within each network security group.
 One default rule allows all traffic to flow between all resources in a virtual network.
 To override this behavior, use network security groups, custom routing to route traffic to an NVA, or both.
-It's recommended that you familiarize yourself with all of Azure's default security rules and understand how network security group rules are applied to a resource.
+We recommend that you familiarize yourself with all the Azure default security rules and understand how network security group rules are applied to a resource.

 Traffic routing

 Azure creates several default routes for outbound traffic from a subnet.
-You can override Azure's default routing by creating a route table and associating it to a subnet.
-Common reasons for overriding Azure's default routing are:
+You can override the Azure default routing by creating a route table and associating it to a subnet.
+Common reasons for overriding the Azure default routing are:

-• Because you want traffic between subnets to flow through an NVA.
-To learn more about how to configure route tables to force traffic through an NVA.
+- You want traffic between subnets to flow through an NVA.
+Learn more about how to configure route tables to force traffic through an NVA.

-If you need to implement custom routing, it's recommended that you familiarize yourself with routing in Azure.
+If you need to implement custom routing, we recommend that you familiarize yourself with routing in Azure.

 Connectivity

-You can connect a virtual network to other virtual networks using virtual network peering, or to your on-premises network, using an Azure VPN gateway.
+You can connect a virtual network to other virtual networks by using virtual network peering, or to your on-premises network, by using an Azure VPN gateway.

 Peering